What is Tolyamory? What do I Need to Know About Tolyamory? Insights From a Couples Therapist

 Tolyamory, coined by podcaster and sex and relationship columnist Dan Savage in January 2024, combines the terms “tolerate” and “polyamory.”
 Simply put, it is a partnership in which extramarital or sexual encounters happen outside of the relationship without formal discussion or agreement.
 In other words, in order to maintain the marriage, one or both partners “put up” with non-monogamous behavior but do not openly acknowledge it.

 Because tolyamory is based on a lack of communication and overt consent, it can potentially be detrimental and damaging to a relationship.
 However, it may also be a way for couples to feel a sense of security in how to define their relationship too.
 No matter how tolyamory may present in your partnership, talking with a couples counselor is one way to determine if this unspoken agreement is right for your marriage.
-Let’s take a look at a few questions that often arise around tolyamory:
+Let’s take a look at a few questions that often arise around it:

 How do I know if I am in a tolyamorous relationship?